GMELab/EX-TERR/README.md

 ## Workflow

+### Overview

+The following figure extracted shows a general overview of the overall EX-TERR pipeline:

 ### Preparation: Data Formatting & Getting Rotations

 EX-TERR requires specific file formats and data preparation in order to execute pipeline.
-Summary of the files required can be seen below:
+Details and examples can be found after the summary table.

 | Required File | Brief Description |
 |-----------------|-----------------|